 When a third party to a given user action receives a

-DNT:1 signal in a related network interaction:
+DNT:1 signal in a related network interaction, that party

 Outside the permitted uses and explicitly-granted exceptions listed below, a third party to a given user action MUST NOT collect, share, or associate with related network interactions any identifiers that identify a specific user, user agent, or device.
 For example, a third party that does not require unique user identifiers for one of the permitted uses MUST NOT place a unique identifier in cookies or other browser-based local storage mechanisms.

-Some collection and use of data by third parties to a given user action is permitted,
+Some collection and use of data by third parties to a given user

-notwithstanding receipt of
+action is permitted, notwithstanding receipt of

-permitted; unreasonable or disproportionate collection, retention,
+it is specifically permitted; unreasonable or disproportionate

-or use are not “permitted uses”.
+collection, retention, or use are not “permitted uses”.

 The requirements in the following sub-sections apply to a party that collects data for a permitted use and that would otherwise be prohibited from collecting, retaining or using that data under the third-party compliance requirements above.
 Where a first party to a given user action, for example, collects some data for a purpose listed among the permitted uses (e.g. security of network services), these requirements do not apply.